 Customer perception is the customers’ opinions and impressions about your brand.
 This term summarizes their feelings about your company from direct and indirect interactions.

-In the article, we explain why customer perception is important, provide top factors affecting it, and provide ways to build positive customer perception and measure it.
+In the article, we explain why customer perception is important, provide top factors affecting it, and provide ways to build and measure positive customer perception.

 Why is customer perception important?

 Positive perceptions of your clients can help your brand grow, improve and become one of the best companies in the market.
 Read why it is so and how to profit from good customer perceptions below.

 - They shape long-term relations with your clients.
 Customer perceptions form their experiences and play an essential role in building customer loyalty.
 Brands that provide positive perceptions have more regular clients, lower churn rates, and fewer clients that switch the company to another one.
 In other words, good perceptions help build a sustainable customer base.

 - They influence word-of-mouth marketing.
 Perceptions form your brand image in the minds of your customers.
 Many consumers who gain positive perceptions tend to share their impressions on social media and promote your brand with UGC content for free.
 However, people tend to share negative experiences too.
 According to Invesp, 86% of people hesitate to do business with a company if it has negative online reviews.
 Consequently, customer perceptions affect your brand reputation directly, and they can either attract more potential customers or turn them away from your brand.